Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

     File: Sengoku2_Track_01.bin | Original CRC32: 6EFBFA46 | Modified CRC32: 13D0AE7A

-Of course, for AES / MVS and NGCD versions you can run all the codes with the original ROMs / files in the indicated folders to rebuild the project from scratch but IPS patches are much easier to handle.
+Of course, for AES / MVS and NGCD versions you can run all the codes with the original ROMs / files in the indicated folders to rebuild the project from scratch but IPS patches are much easier to handle for casual players.
+The toolchain is howaver written in a way allowing you, SNK nerd, to very easily update the hack to your own taste.
+Matlab code can be easily ported to Python with your prefered A.I. coding tool.

 ## Click on image to see level 1 gameplay
 [ ![Click to see gameplay](/Caption.png)](https://www.youtube.com/watch?v=bVQaettOxyM)